 There were over 5,000 pandemic-related incidents between January 2020 and April 2021 that involved some form of violence, ranging from violent demonstrations and riots in response to lockdown measures, to physical assaults targeted at people of Asian descent.
 There were at least 158 countries that recorded one or more violent incidents directly related to the pandemic during this time.

-This sub-section outlines the impact that the pandemic has had on different types of violence and conflict.
 While COVID-19 had the biggest impact on civil unrest and political instability, it also had a significant impact on feelings of safety and interpersonal violence.

 Although there was an initial fall in civil unrest and demonstrations at the start of the pandemic, the number of demonstrations worldwide surged after this initial lull.
 The total number of protest events worldwide increased in 2020, and although not every demonstration was directly related to the pandemic, it was a key driver of civil unrest across many countries, most notably in Europe.

 In the Netherlands, the government imposed a curfew which sparked riots described as the worst in more than 40 years.10,11 In one instance, protestors used a pipe bomb to damage a COVID-19 testing centre.12 Spain, Italy, Germany and Ireland also saw violent anti-lockdown demonstrations in which protesters threw objects at police, broke storefront windows, set bins on fire and ignited smoke bombs.